SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_NODES.md

 ### Move nodes

-If you move the node - the Netzgrafik routes all trainrun section automatically.
+If you move the node - the Netzgrafik routes all trainrun sections automatically.
 The Netzgrafik recalculates the routing and results in a new well aligned readable layout.

 #### Trainrun sorting heuristics